-- 2 Information on the equipment - A detailed description of the equipment, including schematics, photographs and engineering general arrangement drawings. - 3 Risk assessment of equipment and injection or application process - 3.1 The report of a risk assessment (that complies with clause 3.2) conducted on the equipment and the injection or application process. - 3.2 The risk assessment must: - be conducted by a professional independent third party provider; - include a team member who is an occupational hygienist or chemist with knowledge of the product and component hazards, and other team members acceptable to the Chief Inspector; - consider any requirements of the German permit where applicable; and - be in accordance with MDG 1010 Risk Management Handbook for the Mining Industry, and MDG1014 Guide to Reviewing a Risk Assessment of Mine Equipment and Operators. - 4 Information on the licence applicant's operations Evidence that the applicant has: - a quality system that is certified under AS/NZS ISO 9001 for the applicant's operations, with scope to include, as appropriate, the injection or application of polymeric material for ventilation or strata control in the mine: - competent people who remain competent by frequently injecting or applying the polymeric material; - safe work methods for injection or application of the polymeric material that comply with the findings of the risk assessment and conditions of the German permit; - conducted a surface trial of the polymeric material and the relevant system; and - Note.
-The Chief Inspector or the Chief Inspector's representative must be given at least one week's notice before such trials are undertaken. - a documented risk management system that is consistent with AN/NZS ISO 31000:2009 Risk Management - Principles and Guidelines or an equivalent standard.

-NOXIOUS WEEDS ACT 1993

-Weed Control Order No. 25

-Declaration of Phyla canescens to be a noxious weed

-I, STEVE WHAN, M.P., Minister for Primary Industries, pursuant to sections 7 and 8 of the Noxious Weeds Act 1993 and section 43 (2) of the Interpretation Act 1987 hereby amend the Order titled "Weed Control Order No. 20 - Order declaring certain plants to be noxious weeds" as follows:

-1. Remove from Schedule 4, the rows specified below.
+Ľ 290 OFFICIAL NOTICE S 19 Mar ch 2010 Information on the equipment A detailed description of the equipment, including schematics, photographs and engineering general arrangement drawings.
+Risk assessment of equipment and injection or application Common name Scientific name Alternate scientific name Area to which the weed control order applies Controi measures Control Class 4 process 3.1 The report of a risk assessment (that complies with clause 3.2) conducted on the equipment and the injection or application process.
+3.2 The risk assessment must: be conducted by a professional independent third party provider; include a team member who is an occupational hygienist or chemist with knowledge of the product and component hazards, and other team members acceptable to the Chief Inspector; consider any requirements of the German permit where applicable; and be in accordance with MDG 1010 - Risk Management Handbook for the Mining Industry, and MDG1014 Guide to Reviewing a Risk Assessment of Mine Equipment and Operators. lippia Phyla species Gunnedah Shire Council The growth and spread of the plant must be controlled according to the measures specified in a management plan published by the local control authority and the plant may not be sold, propagated or knowingly distributed 4 Evidence that the applicant has: a quality system that is certified under AS/NZS ISO 9001 for the applicant's operations, with scope to include, as appropriate, the injection or application of polymeric material for ventilation or strata control in the mine; competent people who remain competent by frequently injecting or applying the polymeric material; safe work methods for injection or application of the polymeric material that comply with the findings of the risk assessment and conditions of the German permit; conducted a surface trial of the polymeric material and the relevant system; and Note.
+The Chief Inspector or the Chief Inspector's representative must be given at least one week's notice before such trials are undertaken. lippia Phyla species Liverpool Plains Shire Council The growth and spread of the plant must be controlled according to the measures specified in a management plan published by the local control authority and the plant may not be sold, propagated or knowingly distributed 4 an an de Indice denote such thats are undertaken. • a documented risk management system that is consistent with AN/NZS ISO 31000:2009 Risk Management - Principles and Guidelines or an equivalent standard.
+NOXIOUS WEEDS ACT 1993 Weed Control Order No. 25 Declaration of Phyla canascans to be a noxious weed I, STEVE WHAN, M.P., Minister for Primary Industries, rsuant to sections 7 and 8 of the Noxious Weeds Act 1993 d section 43 (2) of the Interpretation Act 1987 hereby nend the Order titled "Weed Control Order No. 20 - Order claring certain plants to be noxious weeds" as follows: Remove from Schedule 4, the rows specified below. lippia Phyla species Moree Plains Shire Council The growth and spread of the plant must be controlled according to the measures specified in a management plan published by the local control authority and the plant may not be sold, propagated or knowingby distributed 4